dmoore247/dbsql-tools/README.md

 # Databricks DBSQL - Better SQL For Customer

 ## Purpose
-Databricks customers have been eager for data warehousing solutions on their cloud lake house.
+Databricks customers have been eager for data warehousing solutions on their cloud data lakehouse.
 In the early days of Big Data on public clouds, data warehousing options were quite limited.
 Now, DBSQL Serverless is Databricks’ top SQL product in term of both performance and cost.

 <img width="661" alt="image" src="https://github.com/user-attachments/assets/6978e97a-d76e-4949-bcbf-ff7c45b04276">